benc-uk/kube-workshop/11-cicd-actions/readme.md

 ## 📦 Add CI Steps For Image Building

-The workflow, doesn't really do much, so let's update the workflow YAML to carry out a build and push of the application container images.
+The workflow, doesn't really do much, the applicaiton gets built and images created but they go nowhere.
+So let's update the workflow YAML to carry out a build and push of the application container images.
 We can do this using the code we've checked out in the previous workflow step.

 Add this as the YAML top level, e.g just under the `on:` section, change the `__YOUR_ACR_NAME__` string to the name of the ACR you deployed previously (do not include the azurecr.io part).